KeisakuHiga/cherrys-bake-shop/README.md

 #About
-Cherry's Bakeshop and Cafe is application for users to see cake and filipino food options and send quotes/customizations to our client to process.
+Cherry's Bakeshop and Cafe's application for users to see cake and filipino food options and send quotes/customizations to our client to process.
 This is a MERN stack group project utilizing M- MongoDb, ExpressJS, ReactJS and NodeJS.

 ## Deployed